Bhanditz/edx-app-ios/README.rst

 If you need to make more in depth UI changes, most of the user interface is specified in the ``Main.storyboard`` file, editable from Interface Builder within Xcode.

+Enrolling for courses should work out of the box.
+See `this website <https://openedx.atlassian.net/wiki/display/MA/App+Configuration+Flags>`_ for info.

 As mentioned, the app relies on the presence of several third party services:
 Facebook, NewRelic, Google+, SegmentIO, and Crashlytics.
 You must remove references to each of these services you choose not to use.
 You can comment out the lines that mention these services.
 We're working to make those dependencies optional.